 Image gallery: Adamello Brenta Nature Park

 Its huge variety of different landscapes is typical for the central-southern Alps and includes fir, beech and larch forests, wide flower meadows, peat bogs, cliffs and rivers, stretching from 477 m a.s.l. to 3,558 metres of altitude.
 The higher located landscapes are characterised by the spectacular geologic variety of the Brenta Dolomites in the east and the Adamello-Presanella massif in the west.
 Thanks to its unique geology and geomorphologic heritage, the park figures in the list of the UNESCO Global Geoparks.
-It also includes numerous spectacular valleys, each of them with its unique landscapes.
+It also includes numerous spectacular valleys, each of them with its unique landscape.

 Established: 1967